rgb-archive/spec/rgb_specification_bip_style.md

 6. Bob then retrieves the previous transaction A where decrypts the `Color_Def` output with `J` to find the previous tagging value, in this case the previous is the issuing transaction otherwise he repeats the step until he finds the issuing transaction.
 7. Now Bob can verify his transaction and all the chain to the issuance are adherent to the protocol.

 The process of retrieving transactions to verify the chain all the way up to the issuing transaction becomes very soon too expensive on light clients.
-The best way to achieve this is probably client side filtering [reference to neutrino], but while this solution is not operational an "electrum server"-like solution could be implemented (which is suboptimal for privacy).
+The best way to achieve this is probably [client side filtering](https://github.com/lightninglabs/neutrino), but while this solution is not operational an "electrum server"-like solution could be implemented (which is suboptimal for privacy).

 To be more specific the `Color_Def` is an OP_RETURN output of exactly 32 bytes (we choose a fixed size to avoid leaking privacy based on the field size, moreover 32 is a common size because it's the size of sha256)